 CBCR resources are targeted specifically at persistently distressed neighborhoods that face significant violent and serious crime challenges.
-Applicants should understand that the range of strategies that are a part of the CBCR model may require resources outside the Bureau of
+Applicants should understand that the range of strategies that are a part of the CBCR model may require funding in addition to that provided by

-19 For purposes of this solicitation, the phrase "pass-through entity" includes any recipient or subrecipient that provides a subaward ("subgrant") to a subrecipient (subgrantee) to carry out part of the funded award or program.
-Additional information on proposed subawards is listed under What an Application Should Include, Section 4c of this solicitation.
+9 For purposes of this solicitation, the phrase "pass-through entity" includes any recipient or subrecipient that provides a subaward ("subgrant") to a subrecipient (subgrantee) to carry out part of the funded award or program.
+Additional information on proposed subawards is listed under What an Application Should Include, Section 4c of this solicitation

-20 The "Part 200 Uniform Requirements" means the DOJ regulation at 2 C.F.R Part 2800, which adopts (with certain modifications) the provisions of 2 C.F.R.
+10 The "Part 200 Uniform Requirements" means the DOJ regulation at 2 C.F.R Part 2800, which adopts (with certain modifications) the provisions of 2 C.F.R.
 Part 200.

-Justice Assistance.
-It is expected that applicants should leverage other resources to support and sustain their effort.
+BJA.
+It is therefore expected that applicants leverage other resources to support and sustain their effort.
 This may include federal and local funding for expenses not allowable or within the scope of the CBCR program.
-The cross sector partnership should leverage its resources, state and local funds, and expertise from other funding sources to fund non-core public safety strategies.

-A sample of organizations and agencies to consider to leverage funding include:
+A sample of agencies to consider for leverage funding includes: